-EUROPE: 3 days, 4 kids, 3 adults, and one crazy road trip to Eastern Europe
+3 days, 4 kids, 3 adults & one crazy road trip to Eastern Europe

-In October 2012, I was in Europe for five weeks with my then 3 year old and 5 month old sons.
-We were visiting friends that had moved over the years for love, work, or who had simply been born there.
-When a childhood friend moved to Italy I was the first to raise my hand when he opened his house to visitors.
+In October 2012, I was in Europe for five weeks with my then three-year-old and five-month-old sons.
+We were visiting friends who had moved over the years for love, work, or who had simply been born there.
+When a childhood friend moved to Italy, I was the first to raise my hand when he opened his house to visitors.

 My friend’s wife was an insatiable traveler; it was travel mom love at first sight.
 She suggested we pop over to Croatia and Slovenia while I was in town.
 These countries were two of Italy’s neighbors on the eastern side.
 I like to equate driving around Europe to driving around the Northeastern part of the USA; two hours and you have already crossed the border.

-A few key elements were necessary for this type of trip.
+A few key elements were necessary for our Eastern European Road Trip with Kids:

 - Snacks: With 3-4 hours between each stop for the night you need to have a variety of snacks and water available for hungry, bored tummies to indulge.

 - Restroom breaks: Breaks of any kind are a must, but those for the restroom are obvious for potty-trained kids, and diaper changing breaks for younger ones.

 - Patience: This trip is not for the faint of heart.
 Having a companion is key.
 Know your limits, and when your patience is at an end pull over and catch your breath.
 You will arrive soon, I promise.

 - Lunch stops: On our way to Lake Bled and on the way home from Rovinj we scheduled lunch breaks about half way through our drive.
 This was a lifesaver as it let the kids (and parents) stretch their legs, fill their bellies, and get ready for nap time the rest of the drive.